 Whether you struggle with asthma or are gearing up for a long dry winter, adding a humidifier to your household can be an excellent way to improve your daily comfort and well-being.
 The obvious issue with humidifiers is their propensity to grow mold.
 Sending vaporized mold flying around your home can lead to serious respiratory issues that might be worse than the ones you're trying to remedy.
 You need to watch out for mold if you already live in a moist environment, but you'll also need to make sure you aren't over-humidifying your home.
-With options ranging from sonic to evaporative models and a slew of various add ons, it can be pretty confusing to figure out what you want from a humidifier.
+With options ranging from sonic to evaporative models and a slew of various add-ons, it can be pretty confusing to figure out what you want from a humidifier.
 But fortunately, we've already done all of the comparison testing for you and shared the results in our review of the best humidifiers — continue below to read our step-by-step purchasing guide to ensure you're making the best choice for your specific needs and budget.

 Choosing the Right Humidifier